Createdd/Writing/2018/articles/CoffeeCode.md

 I assume that many ambitious people have once in their lifetime suffered from a form of sleep loss and therefore this findings can help to improve the use of caffeine.
 I most certainly was curious.

 Since standard algorithms were not able to solve the optimization problem in a reasonable computational time they looked for an approximate solution using the tabu search algorithm.

 The goal was a twofold optimization:
 1. enhancing neurobehavioural performance and
 1. reducing caffeine consumption

+Although the were able to come up with an algorithm, there were some problems to consider:
+> However, there may be considerable individual variability in both the response to sleep loss and the restorative effects of caffeine.
+Variation in the effect of caffeine is, in part, a result of genetic polymorphisms in the genes coding for the main caffeine-metabolizing enzyme, P-450, and the main caffeine targets, adenosine receptors A1and A2A.
+To assess how well a group-average model captures individual differences, we computed the root mean squared error (RMSE) between the model predictions and the measured mean RT data from each subject after caffeine consumption.

+And resulted in:

+> This result suggests that a group-average model cannot always be used to obtain optimal caffeine strategies at the individual level

+Nevertheless, I like the idea very much.
+The combination of a validated mathematical model with optimization methods to determine when and how much caffeine to consume to achieve peak performance at the most needed times is very interesting.

+They plan to add the algorithm to [this page](https://2b-alert-web.bhsai.org/2b-alert-web/login.xhtml) and make it useable for the public.

+Looking forward to that!